Move Up Guidelines

 COMPETITION COMMITTEE

-The Competition Committee will consist of five (5) shooters who will address all rule inquiries, protests, and any instances of unsportsmanlike conduct.
-Members must commit to be in attendance at every tournament with a maximum of three (3) members from the pro classes and a minimum of two (2) amateurs or semi-pros.
+The Competition Committee will consist of five (5) competitors who will address all rule inquiries, protests, and instances of unsportsmanlike conduct by competitors.
+Members must commit to attending every tournament with a minimum of three (3) members from the pro classes.
 In addition to reviewing infractions and ruling on grievances submitted by shooters the committee will establish penalties or sanctions for conduct violations that are not delineated in the ASA Rules.
 They will also review general rule interpretation submissions and serve on the annual Rules Advisory Board.

 2. Any grievance or protest must be filed in writing with the Competition Committee within one (1) hour of completion of a round, along with a $50.00 protest fee.
 If the Committee rules in favor of the protest, or the protest/grievance is withdrawn, the fee will be returned.
 All decisions of the Committee will be final.